UKHomeOffice/cop-design-guidelines/guides/workflow/simple-form-bpmn.md

 ## Building the simple workflow for 'holiday request'

 The workflow will be built in the Camunda modeller.
-Once you open the modeller you will be presented with this option ' Creat a BPMN diagram or Create a DMN diagram'.
+Once you open the modeller you will be presented with this option 'Create a BPMN diagram or Create a DMN diagram'.
 Select 'BPMN diagram'.
 See Figure 4.

 ![camunda modeller options]({{ '/images/camunda-modeller-options.jpeg' | relative_url }})

 **Figure 4. camunda modeller options**

 You will then be presented with the process properties panel.
 See Figure 5.
-It is important you provide the role in the candidate starter groups or you won't see it appear in the UI.
+It is important you provide the role in the 'Candidate Starter Groups' or you won't see it appear in the UI.
 Once the process has been started with the candidate group if you don't have that role you will never see the process.
 So for example if your manager or approver doesn't have the same role they will not see the approval task.

 ![process properties panel]({{ '/images/process-properties-panel.jpeg' | relative_url }})